Coder-CH1/Capcut-/README.md

 # Capcut-

-- Video editing project using SwiftUi framework for the user interface, Supabase for the Authentication and Database management.
+- Video editing project using SwiftUi framework for the User Interface, Supabase for the Authentication and Database Management.